California Medicaid (Medi-Cal) Definition

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that California offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medi-Cal program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medi-Cal program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: If one does not meet all the criteria below, it does not mean one is not eligible or cannot become eligible for California Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|